flcdrg/BadPractise/README.md

 # BadPractise
-Example application demonstrating bad practises
+Example application demonstrating bad practices

-When completed, the application will demonstrate common mistakes and sub-optimal practises.
+When completed, the application will demonstrate common mistakes and sub-optimal practices.

+The fact that the repo is named 'BadPractise' instead of 'BadPractice' may be a clever play on words, or it may not!

 ## ORMs
 Object relational mapping tools - make dealing with relational data a lot easier for developers, but it is easy to end up with queries that perform badly.

 ## Database
 This app uses the AdventureWorks database.